 How often do I need to have counselling sessions?

 There is no set answer for this, as we are all different, but I do recommend weekly sessions to begin with if possible.
 This helps you to feel comfortable and for us to really establish what you would like to use your sessions for.
 It is also possible to have your counselling fortnightly and you may find you wish to move to this after a few weekly sessions.
 If you need to arrange counselling around shift work please let me know as this may be possible, dependant on current availability.

 Do I have to talk for the whole session?

 Not if you don’t want to!
 Counselling is not only about talking and you may find it easier to express your emotions in other ways.
-As well as talking, counselling can include creative work such as drawing, using a sandtray, stones or other objects to express your thoughts, more directed exercises to help you focus on and explore specific subjects and more.
+As well as talking, counselling can include creative work such as drawing, using stones or other objects to express your thoughts, more directed exercises to help you focus on and explore specific subjects and more.

 How does telephone and online counselling work?